Violin E string notes and fingering: Notes and tips

-- When playing with the fourth finger consider moving its base knuckle closer to the neck to reduce stretching and unnecessary tension.
+- When playing with the fourth finger, consider moving its base knuckle closer to the neck to reduce stretching and unnecessary tension.
 Keep the wrist straight and rotated clockwise so it stays parallel to the edge of the fingerboard.
-Exercises for the left hand such as Sevcik or Shradieck will help to strengthen your fingers if you use them moderately.
+Exercises for the left hand such as Sevcik or Shradieck will help to strengthen your fingers if you use them consistently.

 - Don’t force the left hand to physical strain.
 If you feel that it’s not flexible enough then warm it up a little bit.
 It is good to establish an everyday warm-up routine before playing the violin.

 Violin fingering- G string pinkie placement- read here